For Immediate Release

 Open Space easements have shown over time to be a successful method of land preservation for local communities.
 Bob Mauch, chairman of Schuylkill Township Open Space Commission, stated, “With the continued growth in Schuylkill Township, it is important to conserve areas of natural beauty that enhance our environment and quality of life.”

 Molly Morrison, president of Natural Lands Trust added, “We are delighted to have played a role in the permanent conservation of this sacred green space.”

 About the Freedoms Foundation

 Freedoms Foundation is a national nonprofit organization located in Valley Forge, PA.
 Its mission is to educate about American rights and responsibilities, honor acts of civic virtue, and challenge all to reject apathy and get involved.
 It has over 25 chapters throughout the United States that support this mission through local programs and fund raising efforts.
 To learn more about Freedoms Foundation, visit www.freedomsfoundation.org.

 About Natural Lands Trust

-Natural Lands Trust is the region’s largest land conservation organization and is dedicated to protecting the forests, fields, streams, and wetlands that are essential to the sustainability of life in eastern Pennsylvania and southern New Jersey.
-Since its founding in 1953, Natural Lands Trust has preserved more than 120,000 acres, including 43 nature preserves totaling nearly 22,000 acres.
-Today, millions of people enjoy the healthy habitats, clean air and water, bountiful recreational opportunities, and scenic beauty provided by the lands the organization has preserved.
+Natural Lands Trust is the region’s oldest and largest land conservation organization and is dedicated to protecting the forests, fields, streams, and wetlands that are essential to the sustainability of life in eastern Pennsylvania and southern New Jersey.
+Since its founding in 1953, Natural Lands Trust has preserved more than 125,000 acres, including 43 nature preserves totaling more than 22,000 acres.
+Today, some 2.5 million people live within five miles of land under the organization’s protection.
 For more information, visit www.natlands.org.